Key Standard Features*

 Enquire Now For More Details.

 Do you need all-wheel drive in your soft-roading SUV?
 Probably not.
-If you agree, then you're target market for this much improved diesel-powered Toyota RAV4, which boosts its power to 141bhp in this improved form and is driven only via the front wheels.
+If you agree, then you're target market for this diesel-powered Toyota RAV4, which offers 141bhp and is driven only via the front wheels.
 It's economical too at 60.1mpg, so you're a winner all the way.
 Just budget for a set of winter tyres and you're all set.

-This heavily revised fourth generation RAV4 gets a smarter look than before - and in particular, a sharper front end.
-The upper grille is more slender and is flanked by restyled halogen or LED headlamps with integrated LED daytime running lights.
-The middle grille has been made wider and the lower, trapezoidal grille has been made significantly larger.
-Inside, the cabin still doesn't have a truly premium brand feel but it has been tidied up quite a lot.
-The instrument binnacle, the centre console and the gearshift surround get a slightly smarter look.
-Plus the centre console has been redesigned to accommodate the latest Toyota Touch 2 infotainment system touchscreen.
+This heavily revised fourth generation RAV4 got a smarter look back in 2016 - and in particular, a sharper front end.
+That did a lot for its appearance, the slender upper grille these days flanked by halogen or LED headlamps with integrated LED daytime running lights.
+Inside, the cabin still doesn't have a truly premium brand feel, but it does now look decently inviting.
+The instrument binnacle, the centre console and the gearshift surround all have a nicer feel than earlier models could provide.
+Plus the centre console has been neatly designed to accommodate the intuitive Toyota Touch 2 infotainment system touchscreen.
 Otherwise, things are much as they were in the original version of this MK4 model.
 All the instrument and switchgear is backlit in cool blue and the dash features strong upper and lower beams, interrupted by a curved, metal-finished spar to frame the instrument binnacle, steering wheel and driver's footwell.
 The front-to-rear seat couple distance remains a best-in-class 970mm.
 Combined with a thinner front seatback design, this increases rear legroom.
 Thanks to Toyota's Easy Flat system, the rear seats can be quickly and easily folded flat (the seats dividing 60:40) and each section can be reclined independently.
 The load space is long, increasing capacity to 547-litres, and there's also a 100-litre undertray.

 Your perspective on RAV4 pricing will depend upon what kind of car you perceive this to be.
-The motoring mags will tell you that it competes with family Crossovers like Renault's Kadjar and Hyundai's Tucson - but against these cars, it looks quite expensive, with D-4D prices pitched in the £24,000 to £28,000 bracket.
-Toyota though, perceives this as something more than a Crossover: yes, the RAV4 can appeal to that kind of buyer but traditionally, it's also been something more sophisticated, a more capable compact SUV too - a car like Honda's CR-V. It's certainly priced very similarly to a CR-V. The 2.0-litre diesel engine that most customers choose is available in all four grades, 'Active', 'Icon', Business Edition' and 'Excel'.
+The motoring mags will tell you that it competes with upper-spec versions of family Crossovers like Renault's Kadjar and Hyundai's Tucson - but against these cars, it looks quite expensive, with D-4D prices pitched in the £27,500 to £31,500 bracket.
+Toyota though, perceives this as something more than a Crossover: yes, the RAV4 can appeal to that kind of buyer but traditionally, it's also been something more sophisticated, a more capable compact SUV too - a car like Honda's CR-V. It's certainly priced very similarly to a CR-V. The 2.0-litre diesel engine that most customers choose is available in all four grades, 'Icon', 'Icon Tech', 'Design' and 'Excel'.
 It seems strange though, that Toyota isn't offering diesel buyers all-wheel drive or auto gearbox options.
 All models get the brand's latest Toyota Touch 2 infotainment system that includes Bluetooth, a DAB radio and a reversing camera.
 Other standard features run to cruise control, a sunglasses holder, a shark fin antenna and a leather steering wheel cover.
 This is in addition to 17-inch alloys, LED daytime running lights, air conditioning, rear privacy glass and electric door mirrors.
-Plus, if you avoid entry-level trim, you get the option of the brand's latest 'Safety Sense' package of electronic features.
+Plus, there's the brand's 'Safety Sense' package of electronic camera-driven safety features.

-Toyota's decision to discontinue the 2.2-litre diesel used in top derivatives of the previous version of this car is all to the good in terms of economy.
-The freshly upgraded 141bhp 2.0 D-4D unit manages 60.1mpg on the combined cycle, which is about 10mpg better than the old 2.2 could manage.
+The 141bhp 2.0 D-4D unit manages 60.1mpg on the combined cycle, which is about 10mpg better than the old 2.2 could manage.
 The CO2 figure's better too - 123g/km on 17-inch wheels.
 It's interesting to compare these figures against those of the petrol/electric 2.5-litre Hybrid variant.
 This derivative manages 57.6mpg on 17-inch wheels and 115g/km of CO2 in 2WD form.
 Or 55.4mpg and 118g/km in AWD guise.
 Go for the conventional automatic 2.0-litre Valvematic petrol model and the figures are 43.5mpg and 152g/km.
 So the diesel stacks up well against its range counterparts.
 As for residual values in the range overall, well these have always been good for RAV4 buyers, in most cases bearing comparison with the models from premium brands and there's little reason to doubt that they'll only improve this time round.

 Miles Per Gallon